wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
-= 4.8.4.2 =
+= 4.8.5 =
 * [New] Introduced option to not track pageviews based on the ACCEPT-LANGUAGE header sent by the browser.
 * [New] Introduced option to display a pageview count instead of the percentage in Top reports.
 * [New] Introduced two new reports under the Audience tab: Tob Bots and Top Human Browsers.
+* [Update] Removed the option to hide reports on tabs, as it was confusing users who couldn't find them.
+Now you can simply use the Customizer to arrange your reports, and place the ones you don't need in the Inactive box.
-* [Update] Rewritten the code to manage which reports are displayed on which screen (Customizer), streamlined data structures and optimized their use.
+* [Update] Rewritten the code that manages which reports are displayed on which screen (Customizer), streamlined data structures and optimized their use.
 Please update all the add-ons to the latest version available.
 Don't hesitate to contact us if you have any questions!
 * [Fix] The HTML markup in the opt-out message field was being stripped out (thank you, [paulmcmanus](https://wordpress.org/support/topic/saving-settings-flips-opt-out-message-to-plain-text/)).
 * [Fix] Reports could not be properly deleted in the Customizer, if the Slimstat menu was displayed in the Admin Bar.
 * [Fix] A fatal error thrown by the Maxmind library when the data file is corrupted has been addressed.